-So you have fat thighs.
-It could be worse: it could be a bulging belly.
+You’re not comfortable with your fat thighs, it could be worse: it could be a bulging belly.
 Because whereas belly fat can kill you (literally, if indirectly), some research suggests that the fat stored on your hips, butt, and thighs may actually help protect you from the same diseases that excess tummy fat can bring on.
+It will also help you from freezing on cold days.
 At the very least, lower body fat doesn’t seem to increase your risk of heart disease and diabetes the way abdominal fat does.

 Of course, that isn’t much consolation when you’re trying to pull a pair of skinny jeans up past your knees.
 The sad irony is that the same properties of thigh fat that make it less dangerous to your health also make it harder to get rid of.
 It simply doesn’t break down as readily as belly fat does.
 The same methods you’d use to burn fat anywhere else on your body — good old diet and exercise — are your best bet for thinner thighs, too; they’ll just take longer to work.
 Still, there are some things you can do to make your thighs look firmer and more shapely when all that eating right and exercising finally melt off the fat.